GeoffPatching/Soccer/README.md

 Goal Side Selection of Penalty Shots in Soccer: A Laboratory Study and Analysis of Men’s World Cup Shoot-Outs.

-Raw data for Study I and Study II along with R scripts used for data analysis
+Raw data for Study I and Study II along with R scripts used for data analyses